Myanmar: What can we expect from Aung San Suu Kyi trial? | DW | 30.09.2021

 She is being replaced by the NUG, in cooperation with some ethnic minorities, whose common opposition to the military has led to the formation of a united political front, at least for the time being.

-The military junta, and especially its supreme leader Min Aung Hlaing, wants to prevent Aung San Suu Kyi's return to politics forever
+The military junta, and especially its supreme leader, Min Aung Hlaing, wants to prevent Suu Kyi's return to politics forever

 As in the past, the military wants to give the impression that it is upholding law and order.
 And this includes a certain authoritarian-bureaucratic stubbornness.